dovecot/documentation/source/configuration_manual/authentication/sql.rst

 .. code-block:: none

   passdb sql {
-    sql_query = SELECT NULL AS password, 'Y' as nopassword, userid AS user \
+    query = SELECT NULL AS password, 'Y' as nopassword, userid AS user \
       FROM users WHERE userid = '%u' AND mysql_pass = password('%w')
   }